Principles underlying financial-statement reporting and notes

 Securities lending and borrowing transactions

-Financial instruments which are lent out or borrowed and valued at fair value and in respect of which VP Bank Group appears as principal are recorded in the balance sheet under amounts due to/from customers and banks.
-Securities lending and borrowing transactions in which VP Bank Group appears as agent are recorded under off-balance-sheet items.
+Financial instruments which are lent out or borrowed and valued at fair value and for those where VP Bank Group acts as principal, are recorded in the balance sheet under amounts due to/from customers and banks.
+Securities lending and borrowing transactions in which VP Bank Group acts as agent are recorded under off-balance-sheet items.

 Fees received or paid are recorded under commission income.